-Believe it or not, consumers are researching products and scouting deals well ahead of time — like, now.
+Believe it or not, holiday shoppers are researching products and scouting deals well ahead of time — like, now.
 So it’s important — crucial even — to take time to get organized by mapping out the sales you’re going to offer for the Black Friday/Cyber Monday weekend.
-Plan ahead to avoid messy last-minute sale scrambles and fly-by-the-seat-of-your-pants deals.
-(Yikes.)
+Plan ahead to avoid messy last-minute sale scrambles and fly-by-the-seat-of-your-pants deals (yikes).

-The sooner you have a plan in place, the sooner you can bring attention to your deals and prep customers to bring their dollars to your shop.
+The sooner you have a plan in place, the sooner you can bring attention to your Black Friday sale and prep customers to bring their holiday dollars to your shop.

 You may need to talk with your supplier (if it’s not you) to work out the production details of increased demand.

-Also, keep in mind that Black Friday and Cyber Monday shoppers haven’t completed their holiday shopping at the end of the Thanksgiving spending spree.
-(In fact, only a minuscule nine percent have.)
-By the end of the holiday season, shoppers will have spent more than $91 billion, so don’t see Black Friday as the end-all, be-all.
+Also, keep in mind that most Black Friday and Cyber Monday shoppers haven’t completed their holiday shopping at the end of the Thanksgiving spending spree.
+Studies show that shoppers usually wait to buy gifts at the last minute — in 2020, 75% purchased in the two weeks preceding Christmas.
+So don’t see Black Friday as the end-all, be-all.

-In your plan, include actions (and additional incentives) that encourage Black Friday shoppers to return throughout their holiday shopping — and eventually, to become loyal customers.
+In your plan, include actions (and additional incentives) that encourage Black Friday shoppers to return to your e-commerce store throughout their holiday shopping and, eventually, become loyal customers.

 Now that you know what kind of sales you’re going to offer, you need to disseminate that information effectively to consumers.
 Advertise well ahead of time and prep your customers for buying.

-Email truly is a star marketing tool, and a healthy, growing email list is invaluable for your small business or website.
-Sending messages to those who have chosen to be engaged with your business allows you to tailor personalized messages that have the most impact come buying time.
+Sending marketing campaigns to those who have chosen to be engaged with your business allows you to tailor personalized messages that have the most impact come buying time.

-Email messages can prep your most loyal consumers for upcoming sales, reward frequent buyers, and specific types of communications (like abandoned cart emails) help wary or slow-to-act visitors to complete unfinished purchases.
+Promotional emails can prep your most loyal consumers for an upcoming sale or reward frequent buyers, and specific types of communications (like abandoned cart emails) can help wary or slow-to-act visitors complete unfinished purchases.